raditya1117/HoneyBadger/fastapi-testing/article.md

     else:
         return JSONResponse(status_code=200, content={"type":"SUCCESS", "output":result})
 ```
+In this code, we have used try-except blocks to handle errors and raise HTTP exceptions for each operation.
+We also have the custom exception class with handler for the unsupported operations.
+Now, let's try to divide a number by zero using the /calculate API call.

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":10, "num2": 0}'
 ```
-output
+The above API call triggers a ZeroDivisionError exception, which is handled by he except block of the divide operation, and we get the following output in the API response.

 ```json
 {"detail":{"type":"FAILURE","reason":"Not able to divide 10.0 by 0.0."}}
 ```
-logs
+In the logs, the above API call is recorded with the message `400 Bad Request` as we have set the status code to 400 while raising the HTTP exception.

 ```py
 INFO:     127.0.0.1:52422 - "POST /calculate/ HTTP/1.1" 400 Bad Request
 ```

 A single exception can occur at multiple places in a program.
-We can use custom exception handlers to reduce code repetition and format all errors to follow a standard JSON format, regardless of where they originate in the code.
-Let's discuss how to handle FastAPI errors using custom exception classes.
+Also, we might miss putting all the exception types in the except block of the code, which may lead to uncaught errors.
+We can use custom exception handlers to reduce code repetition and handle errors of a prticular type at one place, regardless of where they originate in the code.
+Custom exception handles also allow us to format errors of a specific type to follow a standard JSON format.
+Let's discuss how to handle FastAPI errors using custom exception handlers.

-## Custom exception handling in FastAPI
+## Error handling using custom exception handlers in FastAPI

 ```py